 Types of Beds

-Now that you’ve picked out the bed size that you need for your room(s), let’s check out the different types of beds available on the market.
+Now that you’ve picked out the bed size that you need for your room(s), let’s check out the different types of beds available on the market so you can have an idea of the best bed styles out there.
 When shopping for bed frames, you’ll have to keep in mind whether or not it will require a box spring in addition to the mattress.

 Box Spring Requirements

 Standard: Set low to the ground and comes with minimal support beams.
 They will typically be bookended by a headboard and footboard.
-Box springs are usually required for this type of bed.
+For this type of bed you’ll require a box spring.

 Simple Bed Frame: This is the most basic type of bed that offers only a mattress foundation.
-A box spring is typically not needed, but we recommend checking the product description if one is required.
 A simple bed frame does not require a headboard or footboard.
 This type of bed is very versatile because you can pair it with a separate headboard of your choice and an ottoman for added storage at the foot of the bed.

 Platform: The mattress sits on top of the platform bed frame.
 A box spring isn’t required for this type of bed.
 The mattress is supported by slats that close together and level with the top of the platform.
 Platform beds are simple in design and typically lack the footboard.